 All over the city there are people playing some sort of propaganda.

-Desipte that, to my surprise, muslims also exist in Thailand.
+Despite that, to my surprise, Muslims also exist in Thailand.
 The “Muslim prayer room” sign.

 Once in a while there will be a random monk on the street doing their chores like topping up.
 They use the same streets as we, commoners, do.